 But why wait to make shoe upgrades until the spring?
 We can help you freshen up any of your sneakers now with our wide selection of shoelace colors and sizes.

-The best way to determine your shoe laces size is to measure the length of the shoelaces you are replacing.
+The best way to determine your shoe laces size is to measure the length of the shoelaces you are replacing and most closely match it with our size options. **This will give you the most accurate fit**

-Contact us if you have any questions about choosing shoe lace lengths.
+Contact us if you have any questions about which size would be best for you.